ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Non-tonal

 the user is freed from monitoring external emotional cues.
 This increases attention on:
-- Interoception (“tightness,” “spaciousness”)
+- Interoception ("tightness," "spaciousness")
 - Internal resonance
 - Symbolic processing
 - Meta-awareness

-These signals become the final arbiter:
-Does this feel true?
+These signals become the final arbiter: Does this feel true?
 Or just sound good?
-This embodied veto is central to avoiding the False True Self.
+This embodied veto is central to distinguishing genuine metabolic transformation from the phenomenological deception of PSB—where recognition-as-discovery mimics insight without producing durable change.

 ---